 You spilled water on a MacBook Air/Pro and it turned off almost instantly.
 What to do now?
 Follow the instructions of this guide to minimize the liquid damage and increase the survival chance of your water damaged MacBook.
 This guide is written by the technicians and engineers who perform MacBook water damage repair hundreds of times every year.
 It not only tells you what to do if you spilled water on MacBooks but also explains the reasons behind each step.
 It provides a comprehensive view deep inside the engineering design of Apple MacBooks.

 This is the first thing you must do if you spilled water on your Macbook Air or Pro.
 Hold down the power button for at least five seconds until the power is off and then release the button.
 Do not touch the button again; otherwise, you may accidentally turn it on again.
-Forget about any unsaved documents, the sooner you cut the power, the safer your MacBook will be as well as the data in it.
+Forget about any unsaved documents, the sooner you cut off the power, the safer your MacBook will be as well as your priceless data in it.

 If the water-damaged MacBook cannot be turned off by holding the power button, it means the MacBook keyboard has already stopped functioning.
 The keyboard cannot send the software-level “Force Shutdown" command to the MacBook logic board.
 Don’t panic, you still have other methods to shut down the Mac laptop.